MJP2026/mpj_logdata/README.md

 # mpj_logdata
 Mars log data analysis

-The goal of this project is the get the best information about a live application aou of its log data.
+The goal of this project is the get the best information about a live application out of it's log data.

 Therefore the data will be analysed and prepared for an complete overview.